Tanya Chan

 Tanya Chan (陳淑莊; born 14 September 1971) is a Hong Kong politician who served as a Legislative Councillor representing Hong Kong Island from 2008 to 2012, and again from 2016 to 2020.
 She is a founding member of the Civic Party.
 Chan is sometimes known as the "Zhou Xun of the Civic Party".
-On 29 Sep 2020, Chan announced that she will quit politics.
+On 29 September 2020, Chan announced that she would quit politics.

 Early life and education

 Chan's ancestral origin is Shanghai and she was educated at Sacred Heart Canossian College.
 Chan received Bachelor of Laws degree from the University of Hong Kong, where she also studied the Postgraduate Certificate in Laws.

 Political career

 In the 2008 LegCo elections, Chan was elected into and became a member of, the Hong Kong Legislative Council to represent Hong Kong Island, along with Civic Party leader Audrey Eu.

 In January 2010, Chan and other four lawmakers, Albert Chan, Alan Leong, Leung Kwok-hung and Wong Yuk-man resigned from LegCo, forcing a by-election, which they would treat as a "de facto referendum" to press the Chinese Government into allowing universal suffrage in Hong Kong.
 On 16 May 2010, she was re-elected as a lawmaker in the by-election.

 Until 2011, she was a member of Central and Western District Council.

 In the 2012 legislative election, she stood as the second candidate in Kenneth Chan's list in Hong Kong Island, in an attempt to boost Civic Party's votes and seats.
 Although Kenneth Chan was elected, she lost re-election under the party-list proportional representation system.
 In the 2016 legislative election, she was returned to the Legislative Council, succeeding outgoing Kenneth Chan's seat.